-We understand that many people are nervous about ordering oysters online.
+We understand that many people are nervous about buying oysters online.
 The general belief is that oysters are best bought in person when you can check over each individual oyster yourself.

-That involves drying out to an oyster farm and spending hours picking through buckets of seawater.
+That involves driving out to an oyster farm and spending hours picking through buckets of seawater.
 Only to drive the oysters home and leave your car smelling like seafood for weeks.

 Why go through all that effort when you can buy online and have oyster experts do all the work for you.